echeran/smile-of-murugan/webbook/chapter16.md

 are texts to which the commentaries are considered decidedly more important and relevant than the text itself.[^some-commentaries-more-important-than-text]

-[^literature-commentaries-everyone-understood]: Tolk*.
+[^literature-commentaries-everyone-understood]: *Tolk.
 Marapiyal* ss.
 98, 101, Pērāciriyar's comm.

 [^some-commentaries-more-important-than-text]: E.g. Nakkīrar's celebrated commentary to *Iṟaiyaṉār Akapporuḷ* alias *Kaḷaviyal.*